- Patient Care

 6. Plavix – discuss this with the prescriber as to the best time to stop this medication before surgery.

-Some over-the-counter herbs can also effect bleeding.
+Some over-the-counter supplements can also effect bleeding.
 These include chondroitin, danshen, feverfew, garlic tablets, ginger tablets, ginko, ginseng, and quilinggao and fish oil.

 After rotator cuff repair, you should avoid all anti-inflammatory medications including ibuprofen (Advil, Motrin) and naprosyn (Aleve) and any other prescription anti-inflammatories, unless your surgeon prescribes them.
-Do not resume these medications until your doctor says that it is okay.
+Do not resume these medications until your surgeon says that it is okay.
 You may take Tylenol unless otherwise instructed not to do so.
+Your surgeon will discuss with you what other medications you will need to stop taking after surgery.

 >>Next topic: Emergencies